-Mr. Sanderson joined the public finance practice of Davenport in 2004 where his in depth knowledge of federal tax law and other legal aspects has provided a distinct advantage to our clients in structuring transactions, negotiating terms and covenants and bringing transactions to a successful closing.
+Mr. Sanderson joined the public finance practice of Davenport in 2004 where his in at tax law and other legal aspects has provided a distinct advantage to our clients in structuring depth knowledge of federal tax law and other legal aspects has provided a distinct advantage to our clients in structuring transactions, negotiating terms and covenants and bringing transactions to a successful closing.
 He has provided services to a broad range of clients at Davenport, in particular transactions that present complex structures or issues.